niess/goupil/docs/py/material_registry.rst

    >>> registry["H2O"]
    H2O

-.. py:method:: MaterialRegistry.add(material: MaterialDefinition)
+.. py:method:: MaterialRegistry.add(material: MaterialDefinition | str)

    Registers a material.
-The material must be an instance of a :doc:`material_definition`.
+The material must be an instance of a :doc:`material_definition` or a valid chemical formula.
 The registry uses the material name as an index.

    .. note::